FBI searches Florida home of Gabby Petito's boyfriend

 NORTH PORT, Fla.
-(AP) — FBI agents and police Monday swarmed the home of a young man wanted for questioning in the disappearance of his girlfriend, Gabby Petito, whose body was apparently discovered over the weekend at a Wyoming national park.
+(AP) — FBI agents and police Monday swarmed the home of the boyfriend wanted for questioning in the disappearance of 22-year-old Gabby Petito, whose body was apparently discovered over the weekend at a Wyoming national park months after the couple set out in a van on a cross-country trek.

-Video showed at least a dozen law enforcement officers pulling up to the Laundries' house in North Port and rushing inside.
-Brian Laundrie and Petito had been living with his parents before making the cross-country trek on which she died.
+Video showed at least a dozen law enforcement officers pulling up to the Laundries' house in North Port and rushing in.
+Later, a police officer could be seen taking a stack of cardboard boxes inside.
+Brian Laundrie and Petito had been living with his parents before making the trek on which she died.

-Petito, 22, disappeared after she and Laundrie left in July in a converted van to visit national parks in the West.
+Petito and Laundrie hit the road in July in a converted van to visit national parks in the West.
 They got into a fight along the way, and Laundrie was alone when he returned in the van to his parents’ home on Sept.
 1, police said.

+Laundrie has been named a person of interest in the case, but his whereabouts in recent days were unknown.

-In Wyoming, the FBI on Sunday announced the discovery of a body by agents searching campsites on the edge of Grand Teton National Park, which the couple had visited.
+In Wyoming, the FBI announced on Sunday that agents had discovered a body while searching campsites on the edge of Grand Teton National Park, which the couple had visited.
+No details on the cause of death were released.
 An autopsy was set for Tuesday.

 “Full forensic identification has not been completed to confirm 100% that we found Gabby, but her family has been notified,” FBI agent Charles Jones said.
 “This is an incredibly difficult time for (Petito’s) family and friends.”